6.1.3 |

 The last thing is controversial, but ideally science can explain

 what it can predict and predict what it can explain.
-A

-and irregularities between events, possibilities and values
+irregularities between events, possibilities and values without attempting

-in the ground-world, and --what seems to be the main
+ground-world, and —what seems to

-and irregularities in other people's (especially other
+regularities and irregularities in other people's (usually other

-philosophers') speculations.
-Of course, also scientists speculate,
+Of course, also scientists speculate, but not necessarily as scientists.

-determine what they have observed or quantified, or what they
+If so, then to determine what they have observed or quantified, or what

-are going to, or ought to, investigate.
+they are going to, or ought to, investigate.

 We should now have a general idea of the meanings of the